elderibeiro/dividends/README.md

 - Formula: ```Annual Dividend per Share x Number of Shares = Trailing Annual Dividend Rate```

 - Example: If a company pays an annual dividend of $1 per share and has 1 million outstanding shares, then its trailing annual dividend rate is $1 million.

+<sub>*Disclaimer: This application is intended for educational and informational purposes only and is not intended to provide investment advice.
+Any recommendations or suggestions made by this application should not be construed as an endorsement or recommendation to buy, sell or hold any particular security.
+Users are solely responsible for their own investment decisions and should perform their own research and due diligence before making any investment decisions.*</sub>